Algorithm Onboarding

 Algorithm Maintenance

-While APEx ensures the long-term availability of the algorithm within the catalogue, the creation, maintenance, and updating of the algorithm remain the responsibility of the original developer or the open-source community.
+While APEx ensures the long-term availability of the service within the catalogue, the creation, maintenance, and updating of the algorithm remain the responsibility of the original developer or the open-source community.
+It should be noted, however, that the APEx service solutions (openEO UDP and Application Package) already aim to limit the need for algorithm maintenance.

 Algorithm Execution

 Algorithm execution is carried out on one of the respective APEx-compliant algorithm hosting platforms.
 By default, APEx does not provide direct access to processing resources on these platforms.
-However, projects can request processing resources through ESA’s Network of Resources (NoR).
-When resources are requested for a specific algorithm, onboarded to the NoR, APEx can facilitate access to cloud processing resources on the corresponding platform as a broker.
+The user is in charge of ensuring platform access modalities, while some platforms, such as CDSE, may offer free credit tiers.
+Moreover, projects can request subscriptions to hosting platforms or credits for DPaaS-based algorithm execution through ESA’s Network of Resources (NoR).
+When resources are requested for a specific service, onboarded to the ESA NoR, APEx can facilitate access to cloud processing resources on the corresponding platform as a central gateway and catalogue of federated services.

 In the long term, APEx plans to offer a graphical interface that simplifies the execution of onboarded services.
 However, it’s important to note that even with this user-friendly interface, users will still need to authenticate with the respective algorithm hosting platform and ensure they have access to the necessary processing resources on that platform.